dcurasi/dc-moafw/README.txt

 == Description ==

 Minimum Order Amount for Woocommerce allows you to set easily and fast a minimum amount for the woocommerce orders.
 Moreover, it is possible to set the notification message in the case in which the minimum amount is not reached.
-It is based on the [WordPress Plugin Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate) and it is compatible with Woocommerce 2.1+ and Polylang.
+It is based on the [WordPress Plugin Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate) and it is compatible with Woocommerce 2.1+, Polylang and WooCommerce Price Based on Country.

 = Available Languages =